perladvent/perldotcom/content/article/_pub_2004_10_28_bricolage_installation.md

 you.

-If you're interested in tuning your Bricolage installation, be sure to catch my next article, âBricolage Runtime Configurationâ, in which I'll cover all of the options when configuring Bricolage for added functionality and features.
+If you're interested in tuning your Bricolage installation, be sure to catch my next article, “Bricolage Runtime Configuration”, in which I'll cover all of the options when configuring Bricolage for added functionality and features.